 Your academic success is determined by more than courses or majors.
 During your college search process, remember this: many colleges are good, some are exceptional, but almost none offer you the freedom to create your own success.

-The University is a community where over 80% of undergraduates live on campus.
-With more than 250 student organizations—ranging from cultural to political to religious to athletic—you’ll find communities of friends who share your interests and passions.
+The University is a community whereover 80% of undergraduates live on campus.
+With more than 275 student organizations ranging from cultural to political to religious to athletic, you’ll find communities of friends who share your interests and passions.

 When it’s time for recreation, students flock to the Goergen Athletic Center.
-The Center includes an 11,000-sq. ft. fitness facility; an indoor track and activity field; a swimming pool and diving well; numerous courts for squash, racquetball, indoor tennis, basketball, and volleyball; a state-of-the-art athletic training facility; and the Palestra, home of 23 Division III varsity teams and host to various campus events.
+The Center includes an 11,000-sq. ft. fitness facility; an indoor track and activity field; a swimming pool and diving well; numerous courts for basketball, indoor tennis, racquetball, squash, and volleyball; a state-of-the-art athletic training facility; and the Palestra, home of 23 Division III varsity teams and host to various campus events.

 City of Rochester

 With Lake Ontario on its northern border, the scenic Finger Lakes tothe south, and more than a million people, Rochester is rated among the most livable cities in the United States.
 The city of Rochester is a dynamic mix of culture, commerce, and history.
 Cultural and recreational opportunities include museums, parks, orchestras, planetariums, theater companies, and professional sports teams.

 Rochester students get the support they need—from faculty, staff, and one another.
 Counselors in the Career Center are available every step of the way, helping students articulate their goals, assisting with internship and job placements, and inspiring academic and career exploration.
 Information and support are also available from the College Center for Advising Services, the Financial Aid Office, the Office of Minority Student Affairs, and the International Services Office.